Nicholas Shackleton: Clarinet

 In addition to his reputation in the scientific world, Shackleton was highly respected by many musicians, and a friend to many who studied at Cambridge, including Christopher Hogwood who lodged with him for several years.
 The fine copies, by Cambridge maker Daniel Bangham, of many clarinets in Shackleton's collection, had a significant impact on historical performance from the 1980s, and continue to be used by leading performers today.

 Personal life

-From 1986 to 2002, Shackleton was married to Vivien Law, a linguistic scholar.
+From 1986 until her death in 2002, Shackleton was married to Vivien Law, a linguistic scholar.